memgraph/blog/2019-05-31-official-memgraph-drivers-are-out.md

 ---

-We're happy to announce that Memgraph drivers for Python and C languages, as well as Memgraph CLI are now published.
-You can find their GitHub repositories
+We're happy to announce that Memgraph drivers for Python and C languages, as well as Memgraph CLI (command line interface) are now published.
+You can find their respective GitHub repositories here:
-here:

 - [mgclient] (C driver)
 - [pymgclient] (DB-API 2.0 compliant Python driver)